geeksblabla/geeksblabla.com/blablas/ep77/index.md

 audio:
 ---

-In the 77 Episode of Geeks BlaBla , We're taking a look at the landscape of Low Code / No Code technologies , These technologies are taking the world by storm , building a strong Hype around them , and expected to be an industry worth 23 Billion Dollars by 2023.
+In the 77 Episode of GeeksBlaBla , We're taking a look at the landscape of Low Code / No Code technologies; These technologies are taking the world by storm, building a strong Hype around them, and expected to be an industry worth 23 Billion Dollars by 2023.

 ## Guests